 - A limited, low cost information and outreach component that does not exceed 10% of the subgrant.

 - A complete, well developed budget that links costs to specific activities or milestones.
-All administrative costs and salaries should comprise no more than 10% of the federal subgrant.
+All administrative costs and salaries should include no more than 10% of the federal subgrant.

-- Staff with the capability, expertise, resources, and experience to perform the proposed work and grant administration.
-Must have written organizational policies and procedures in place prior to applying.
+- Staff with the capability, expertise, resources and experience to perform the proposed work and grant administration.
+Must have written organizational policies and procedures in place before applying.

 - For former federal subgrant recipients: A documented history of meeting grant requirements and successfully fulfilling subgrant agreements, including: fiscal accountability, achieving project milestones, best management practice implementation and projected pollutant load reductions.

-Activities not eligible for Section 319 project funding include:
+Activities not Eligible for Section 319 Project Funding

 - NPDES permit obligations